zrghassabi/Recurrent-Neural-Network-NLP/README.md

 3- Use RNN

-  Embedding was used to transform One-hot vector to a dense vector. dense vector is input of RNN.
+  Before using RNN, Embedding was used to transform One-hot vector to a dense vector. dense vector is input of RNN.
 Embedding reduces dimention of one-hot vector.
 Acually, some words are synonym. so, a fully conection NN is used to reduce size and map sysnonym words to the same value.

+  Each sentence has M words and each word has D embedding dim. assume batchsize e.x.
+64. So we have a batch of 64 + or - which each sentence has length 100 and each word has embedding in size of D. We have 100 RNN.
+X1 is a embedding vector of a word.

+If size of sentences are not same.
+So sentences with smaller size will be padding.

   For RNN:

 -In pytorch website, go to Doc section, in search box , type rnn, you will see RNN-cell, LSTM cel, GRU cell,etc. The way, you need define RNN and each cell were described.